 Once confirmation or nomination of the bankruptcy trustee is received by the adjudicating authority it shall thereafter within a period of fourteen days pass bankruptcy order.
 On passing the bankruptcy order the adjudicating authority shall forward the copy of the application for bankruptcy along with a copy of the bankruptcy order to the bankrupt, creditor and the bankruptcy trustee.

-The bankruptcy order as passed by the adjudicating authority shall be remain in force till the debtor is ultimately discharged of his debts via discharge order.
-The bankruptcy order if passed against the firm shall have effect on all individuals of the firm who are its partners as on the date of passing of order.
+The bankruptcy order as passed by the adjudicating authority shall remain in force till the debtor is ultimately discharged of his debts via discharge order.
+The bankruptcy order if passed against the firm shall have an effect on all individuals of the firm who are its partners as of the date of passing of the order.

-On passing of the bankruptcy order the estate of the bankrupt shall stand transferred to the appointed bankruptcy trustee and later the formed estate shall be distributed among the creditors.
-The creditors shall not initiate any fresh legal action or proceedings against the debtor or against his property without the prior approval of the adjudicating authority .
+On the passing of the bankruptcy order the estate of the bankrupt shall stand transferred to the appointed bankruptcy trustee and later the formed estate shall be distributed among the creditors.
+The creditors shall not initiate any fresh legal action or proceedings against the debtor or against his property without the prior approval of the adjudicating authority.

 Statement of Financial Position